Dynamical system analysis in multiscalar-torsion cosmology: Conclusions

 In this study, we explore the dynamic evolution of physical parameters within a multiscalar gravitational model, specifically in the context of teleparallelism.
 Our investigation focuses on the interaction between two scalar fields that are nonminimally coupled to gravity.
 By considering a spatially flat FLRW background and exponential potentials for the scalar fields, we express the field equations as a three-dimensional first-order dynamical system.

 By analyzing this system, we determine the phase space to reconstruct the cosmological evolution and understand the history of the physical parameters.
-Our analysis involves identifying the stationary points and examining the properties and stability of the corresponding asymptotic solutions.
+Our analysis involves identifying the equilibrium points and examining the properties and stability of the corresponding asymptotic solutions.

-This particular gravitational model can be regarded as an extension of the Quintom theory within teleparallelism.
-Notably, we find that the equation of the state parameter can cross the phantom-divide line multiple times.
-While there are stationary points corresponding to asymptotic solutions that describe Big Rip singularities, these points always act as sources or saddle points.
-However, we also identify attractors that can explain the present or past acceleration of the universe.
-Furthermore, other stationary points can represent different eras in cosmological history.
+This particular gravitational model is an extension of the Quintom theory within teleparallelism.
+The equation of the state parameter can cross the phantom-divide line and the future attractor to provide a universe with a deceleration parameter with a value less than minus one.
+There are equilibrium points corresponding to asymptotic solutions that describe Big Rip singularities, but these points always act as sources or saddle points.
+The Big Rip singularities are in the past and describe the very early universe.
+However, there are also attractors that can explain the present or past acceleration of the universe.
+Other equilibrium points can represent different eras in cosmological history.
 Therefore, this gravitational theory provides a framework to unify the components of the dark sector of the universe.
+These results extend the previous studies of one scalar field \cite{dd0a,dd1}, while new equilibrium points exist where the two scalar fields contribute.
+The two scalar fields can describe not only acceleration eras of the universe but also attribute other matter components, such as dark matter or radiation, from specific values of the free parameters.
+For instance, there exists the case where $P_{2}$ or $P_{3}$ can describe a matter-dominated universe.

+On the other hand, introducing a matter component minimally coupled to the scalar fields will not affect the general behaviour of these equilibrium points.
+Additionally, to the previous points, new points which describe the matter are introduced.
+In this regard, we are looking at the universe's behaviour with respect to its scale factor $a(t)$ under different conditions.
+When the dark energy equation of state ($w_{eff}$) is not equal to $-1$, the universe's asymptotic solutions have a power-law scale factor: $a(t) = a_0 t^{\frac{2}{3(1+w_{eff})}}$.
+However, when $w_{eff} = -1$, the universe is described by the de Sitter solution with $a(t) = a_0 e^{H_0 t}$.